mlabs-haskell/tx-village/tx-indexer/README.md

 ## Event-based

-This is a thin layer built on top of Oura providing some additional features, and as such, it is following the event-based structure.
-We capture transactions, convert them into plutus-ledger-api types so it's convenient to work with, and emit them as events.
+We capture blocks convert them into plutus-ledger-api types so it's convenient to work with, and emit them as events.

 ## Features